futbolpal/gitea-agents/.kilocode/rules/product.md

 - reserves the issue by tagging with ISSUE_LABEL_RESERVE
 - spawns a subagent to complete the task.
-- when a PR is merged, the associated issue should be tagged with ISSUE_LABEL_ACCEPTANCE

 When the subagent completes its work, it creates a pull request (PR).
 The subagent then begins polling for comments on the PR.